turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/deploy-pangolin-to-local-testnet-with-token-pair.md

 ## Introduction

-Whether you are looking to create your own token, provide liquidity for existing tokens or to trade on Pangolin Avalanche c-chain Pangolin, you will need to create a token pair on Pangolin.
+Whether you are looking to create your own token, provide liquidity for existing tokens or to trade on Pangolin that is deployed on Avalanche's c-chain, you will need to create a token pair on Pangolin.

 However before that, we must familiarize ourselves with the functionality of token pairs, so that we can simulate a universe of token pairs and wallets, or even test our assumptions about contracts and tokenomics on a DEX.
 We will want to deploy a local testnet so that we can check our code for bugs and unintended interactions!